This article was first published on October 30, 2016

 The first seniors' home in Whitehorse, Macaulay Lodge, was opened in 1963, and Tommy Brooks was reported to be its first resident.

-Tommy Brooks died on about February 12, 1964.
-Strangely, there was no death notice in The Whitehorse Star, but there were in at least 3 newspapers in other cities (Fairbanks, Vancouver, and Brandon).
+Tommy Brooks died on February 12, 1964.
+The death notice in The Whitehorse Star was very brief, but there were nice memorials in at least 3 newspapers in other cities (Fairbanks, Vancouver, and Brandon).

 Fairbanks Daily News-Miner - Wednesday, February 19, 1964